Table of Contents

 Pathogenesis occurs during the embryonic development, due to rapid growth of the intestine and abdominal contents more than the abdominal cavity leading to physiologic midgut herniation.
 It becomes smaller and the abdominal contents protrude into the extraembryonic coelom at the base of the umbilical cord.
 Physiologic midgut herniation is evident at the 9th to 11th week post-menstrual which should be reduced into the abdominal cavity by the 12th week.
 It is associated with nonrotation of the intestine and considered rotational anomaly.

 Investigations of Pediatric Intestinal Malrotation

 - The first imaging modality of choice is plain abdominal radiographs.
 It is used in stable patients to exclude intestinal perforation and pneumoperitoneum.
 Gasless abdomen is common in infants with volvulus.
 Double bubble sign indicated duodenal obstruction while passage of a nasogastric tube to the abnormal position of the duodenum is diagnostic.

 GI contrast series

 - Plain X-ray is followed by upper GI contrast series which is more accurate and sensitive.
 Upper GI contrast series is definitive in the diagnosis malrotation as misplaced duodenum, corkscrew duodenum, volvulus with beaking duodenum and duodenal atresia.
 Small bowel follow-through, barium enema and laparoscopy can be used in cases where the upper GI contrast series are not conclusive.
 Ultrasonography is also limited in the diagnosis, but it can be used for screening with abnormal positions of the third part of the duodenum, superior mesenteric artery and vein.

-- Whirlpool sign and dilated duodenum also can be visualized in case of volvulus.
-CT scan is rarely used for the diagnosis of intestinal malrotation due to limited diagnostic value but in specific cases it can be beneficial e.g. whirlpool sign in case of volvulus due to twisting of the bowel mesentery around the superior mesenteric artery.
+- Whirlpool sign and dilated duodenum also can be visualized in the case of volvulus.
+CT scan is rarely used for the diagnosis of intestinal malrotation due to limited diagnostic value, but, in specific cases, it can be beneficial e.g. whirlpool sign in the case of volvulus due to the twisting of the bowel mesentery around the superior mesenteric artery.
 MRI is useful with pregnant patients and in-utero diagnosis due to when the ionizing radiation is contraindicated.
 Flexible sigmoidoscopy is used in volvulus through the lower GI tract.

 Differential diagnosis of Pediatric Intestinal Malrotation